 DOJ has advised that they are answering inquiries in the order they are received, and have reported a high volume of calls.
 As a result, many physicians are reporting challenges getting assistance from the DOJ Help Desk.
 If you have submitted questions to the DOJ Helpdesk regarding your CURES Registration Application and have not received a timely reply, please contact the ACCMA for further assistance at 510-654-5383 or accma@accma.org.

-Once the multi-step registration process is completed and access to CURES is granted, physicians are encouraged to check CURES as appropriate when prescribing controlled substances.
+Once the multi-step registration process is completed and access to CURES is granted, physicians are encouraged to check CURES as appropriate, or every six months, when prescribing controlled substances.
 By checking CURES you can find out:

 The following instructional resources have been created to provide guidance to physicians and other prescribers and dispensers about how to use CURES: